 Place on the center rack of your oven and bake for 50-55 minutes or until a toothpick, when inserted, comes out mostly clean and the crumb topping is golden.

 There should be a small amount of the cheesecake filling on the toothpick.
-Allow your amazing pumpkin coffee cake to cool at room temperature before cutting into it.
-I know it smells again, but I promise it’s worth the wait!
+Allow your pumpkin Keto coffee cake to cool at room temperature before cutting into it.
+I know it smells amazing, but I promise it’s worth the wait!

 Also be sure to try these Keto Pumpkin Cheesecake Bars made with a grain-free pecan shortbread crust!

 How to Make the Best Keto Coffee Cake

 Texture is very important in making a Low Carb cake recipe.
 Too many come out dry or with a “diet food texture.”
 But not your recipes!
 You are about to know the secret.

 Using a mix of both Almond Flour and Oat Fiber will give you that authentic coffee cake texture that you’re looking for.
 Super fine almond flour works best in any kind of low carb or gluten-free desserts that don’t use all purpose flour in.